Jared Goff Prop Bet Odds, Lines and Picks vs Kansas City Chiefs

-Find out the best lines available for all prop bets on Jared Goff for NFL opening night between the Kansas City Chiefs and Detroit Lions.
+We guide you through some of the best Jared Goff prop bet lines in time for NFL curtain raiser between the Kansas City Chiefs and Detroit Lions.

 Bovada have released their prop bet lines for Goff vs the Chiefs.